Wolfgang Mommsen: Biography

 Wolfgang Mommsen was born in Marburg, the son of the historian Wilhelm Mommsen and great-grandson of the Roman historian Theodor Mommsen.
 He was educated at the University of Marburg, the University of Cologne, and the University of Leeds between 1951 and 1959.
 He was assistant professor at the University of Cologne (1959–1967) and full professor at the University of Düsseldorf (1967–1996); he directed the German Historical Institute in London between 1978 and 1985.
+In the Spring of 1989, Mommsen was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
 In 1965, he married Sabine von Schalburg, with whom he had four children.

 Mommsen wrote a biography of Max Weber in 1958.
 His dissertation, on Weber and German politics, published in English in 1984, revolutionized the "understanding of the 20th century's most influential sociologist by setting him firmly in the context of his times, and showing him to be a liberal nationalist and imperialist, much to the horror of many of his admirers.
 He went on to demonstrate that a knowledge of Weber's political thought and action was essential if one were to grasp accurately his theory of power.
 This was an outstanding achievement, and Wolfgang followed it up by playing a leading role in editing a new, comprehensive edition of Weber's works.
 The Mommsens were related to Weber by marriage, so there was something particularly iconoclastic in Wolfgang's book, which caused a huge storm when it first appeared."
 His main area of expertise was 19th- and 20th-century British and German history.
 His interests were wide-ranging: he wrote about diplomatic, social, intellectual, and economic history.
 Mommsen championed a Sonderweg ("special path") interpretation of German history.
 Echoing the views of Hans-Ulrich Wehler and Fritz Fischer, he argued that 19th-century Germany was only partially modernized, as economic modernization was not accompanied by political modernization.
 Much of Mommsen's comparative studies of British and German history concern the question of why, in his view, the British experienced both political and economic modernization, while the Germans had only the latter.
 An Anglophile, Mommsen greatly enjoyed teaching and living in the United Kingdom.